 Subscription that costs between $3 and $8.
 Price may vary depending on commitment and so on.

-AES encryption Android Sync Client side encryption Cloud sync Data portability Encrypted Notes Apps with End-to-End Encryption List management MarkDown support Password encryption Real time collaboration Save Attachments Sharable lists Sync between devices Sync on many devices To do lists WebExtenion Add a feature
+AES encryption Android Sync Client side encryption Cloud sync Data portability Encrypted Notes Apps with End-to-End Encryption File sharing List management MarkDown support Notetaking Password encryption Real time collaboration Save Attachments Security & Privacy Sharable lists Sync between devices Sync on many devices To do lists WebExtenion Add a feature

-bookmarks-sharing encrypted encrypted-file-sharing file-sharing information-management note-taking online-notes privacy-protection private-file-sharing secure-access security-and-privacy tagging
+bookmarks-sharing encrypted encrypted-file-sharing information-management online-notes privacy-protection private-file-sharing secure-access tagging

 Make this page better by adding screenshots to Turtl.